uyen-h-tran/Phone-Now-data-analysis-using-PowerBI/README.md

 **Next Steps**

 I recommend that we meet with PhoneNow to discuss these findings and suggestions in more detail.
 I am also happy to create additional dashboards or reports to help PhoneNow understand their churn data and identify specific areas for improvement.

-Thank you for your time and consideration.
+Thank you and please let me know if you have any feedback or questions.

 Sincerely,